ashleyfletcher76/42_transcendence/docs/API_User_Service.md

 ## Summary:

 The User Service is responsible for handling user-related data and functionality, such as registration and managing user profiles.
 The service manages the storage, retrieval, and modification of user information in a centralized manner.
-This service does not handle authentication but focuses on user details.
+This service does not handle authentication but requires valid JWT tokens for protected routes.

+Note: All endpoints require HTTPS for secure communication.
+In development, if using self-signed certificates, you may need to disable certificate verification when testing with tools like curl.

 ## HTTP Endpoints
 1. User Registration